foonathan/memory/README.md

 3. Simply call `target_link_libraries(your_target PUBLIC foonathan_memory)` to link this library and setups the include search path and compilation options.

-*Note: If during CMake you see an error message that compatibility is not on the newest version, run `git submodule update --recursive --remote` to force the compatiblity submodule of memory to update to the latest version.*

 You can also install the library:

 1. Run `cmake -DCMAKE_BUILD_TYPE="buildtype" -DFOONATHAN_MEMORY_BUILD_EXAMPLES=OFF -DFOONATHAN_MEMORY_BUILD_TESTS=OFF .` inside the library sources.